Igetsisss/BearStalker/README.md

-# BearStalker
+# BearTracker
-We stalk bears that's literally it
+We Track bears that's literally it

+By Jack Underwood